 They hail from the order Orthoptera, which is split into the suborders Caelifera (grasshoppers) and Ensifera (crickets, katydids, etc.).
 This split is quite recent, geologically, occurring during the devastating Permian-Triassic (P-Tr) extinction event 250 million years ago.

 Most grasshopper species are either solitary or communal, with the latter forming swarms when food becomes scarce.
 These species are then referred to as locusts and become devastating to crops as they sweep through in search of food.
-In Biblical-era literature, the term locust is used more universally to describe both solo and swarms.
+In Biblical-era literature, the term locust is used more universally to describe both lone grasshoppers and swarms.

 The biggest locust swarm on record occurred in 1875 by members of the Rocky Mountain locust species.
-This swarm measures 1,800 miles long and 110 miles wide.
+This swarm measured 1,800 miles long and 110 miles wide.
 It comprised of an insane 3.5 trillion individuals!

 #5 – (Almost) Older than Dirt